Hqnnqh/buddy/README.md

 ## Need to Resize Your Sprites? 🔧

 We’ve got you covered!
 Check out the `res` folder for a handy script to resize your images.
 Just adjust the scaling factor to match your desired size.
+> will be replaced by internal scaling in the future